 Remote learning: Educators are doing their best to teach remotely.
 More details and resources from the DOE on remote learning are here.

-Technology access: NYC is buying and giving out Ipads for students who do not have access to technology at home (people can fill out the form to request tech here), and Spectrum is making internet access free for those who do not already have it for the next two months.
+Technology access: NYC is buying and giving out Ipads for students who do not have access to technology at home (people can fill out the form to request tech here).

-Meals for schoolchildren: Grab-and-go meals are available for students between 7:30 and 11:30 am at any public school.
-Meals are also available for parents and any adults from 11:30 to 1:30.
+Meals for schoolchildren: Grab-and-go meals are available for students between 9 and 12 pm at any public school.
+For a list of sites, please visit schools.nyc.gov/freemeals.